 Also Read: KNEC Reveals Number of KCSE & KPSEA Candidates, Acquires New Containers

-In total this year, 1,313,913 candidates are set to sit for KPSEA while 965,501 candidates have been registered to sit for KCSE.
+In total, 1,313,913 candidates sat for KPSEA while 965,501 candidates were registered to sit for KCSE.

 This is compared with 1,282,574 and 903,260 candidates who sat the two-level assessments in 2023 respectively.